-A word of special thanks to the Management and staff for their determination, dedication and unceasing commitment in supporting and sustaining the Group.
+My special thanks to the frontliners, the Management and staff for their dedication, efforts and unwavering commitment in supporting and sustaining the Group.

 Last but not least, my heartfelt appreciation to the Securities Commission, Bursa Malaysia Securities Berhad and all the relevant authorities for their continuing support and guidance.